MonTutes/monpytute/binary_data_services.md

 import struct

 enc_dec = struct.Struct("!i")
-print(enc_dec.size) # -> 4 on my PC, may not always be the same on others though I think it normally will be the same.
+print(enc_dec.size) # -> 4 (indicating 4 bytes) on my PC, may not always be the same
+                    #    on others though I think it normally will be the same.

 encoded = enc_dec.pack(5)
 print(encoded) # -> b'\x00\x00\x00\x05'